What It Could Mean if You Have Cloudy Urine

 “Two-thirds of the time, we don’t diagnose why you have cloudy urine,” says Zeynep Gul, MD, a urologist at the University of Pittsburgh Medical Center.

-However, the only way to know for sure is to have your urine analyzed under a microscope, according to Elizabeth Kavaler, MD, a urologist at Lenox Hill Hospital, in New York City and author of A Seat on the Aisle, Please!: The Essential Guide to Urinary Tract Problems in Women.
+Doctors will likely ask if you’re experiencing another other symptoms that accompany persistent cloudy urine, as these could help identify the underlying cause.
+However, the only way to know for sure is to have your urine analyzed, according to Elizabeth Kavaler, MD, a urologist at Lenox Hill Hospital, in New York City and author of A Seat on the Aisle, Please!: The Essential Guide to Urinary Tract Problems in Women.

 Here are some reasons your urine might be cloudy.